Tech-Dragoness/codescroll-document-generator/README.md

 ### Consent to Data Collection:
 By uploading code and using the website, you agree to the collection and usage of your data as described above.
 If you do not consent to this data collection, please refrain from using the website.

+### Powered by Gemini AI:
+This platform utilizes the Gemini API to power its AI-based code analysis and documentation generation features.
+For more information on the Gemini API and its terms of use, please refer to Gemini's official documentation.